 Germany has a special place in my cold metallic heart as it comes to unique, strange, and strangely extreme metal bands.
 Those that disregard guidelines and reject expectations.

 And this is paradoxical in a way, because – well – these folks usually and by definition should follow ze rulez, as is their wont.
 Always.
 This is Germany after all.

 Well, not for all of them, it seems.
 True, you’ll find excellent metal bands there that do toe that proverbial line.
 But that excludes this fair chunk of pretty funky renegade outfits there.
 Those who don’t really give a fuck if the vile mainstream will appreciate their offering – or not.

 Like Rammstein with their atrocious oldish German lyrics and that horrible dance metal beat that they like to call Neue Deutsche Härte.
 But this band commands sizable audiences AND they enjoy an international career to boot.
 In other words, not caring can appeal to your fanbase.
 Or, to cite a band nearer to the essence of this blog, we have Totengeflüster that just made it onto the 2019 Top 10.

-The first one we came across were the truly rebellious Antyra – also from Germany – some time ago.
+The first one we came across was the truly rebellious Antyra – also from Germany – some time ago.
+Then we found Totenheer, those with a storyline based in true literature.
 And just this January, the RMR deck crew hit up Porta Nigra with their newest album Schöpfungswut.
-Which translates into something like the rage of creation.
+Which translates into something like the rage or frenzy of creation.

 And don’t even start to look for the usual Black Metal rasp, it just ain’t there.
 If anything, you get those pretty strange shouted growls if that makes any sense.
 And those are thrown into a wild mélange of clears and shoutouts from the band throughout the record.